 It’s grim up north, isn’t it?
-Well actually no it’s not, I live in the city of Sheffield which is a stone throw away from miles upon miles of spectacular countryside, and I’m fortunate enough to live just a 20 minutes drive from my favourite place in Britain,”Castleton”.
-The beautiful village of Castleton is tiny in size, surrounded by farmland with miles of rolling streams, an abundance of caves, hills in every direction, hills stroke mountains for the walking fraternity of every level.
-Over many generations, Castleton has been a treasure to savour, come rain or shine, mostly in the rain with family and friends we always walk the beautiful countryside, with the breeze blowing away the cobwebs on each day of exploration somehow new gems of Castleton are revealed.
+Well actually no, it’s not.
+I live in the city of Sheffield which is a stone throw away from miles upon miles of spectacular countryside and I’m fortunate enough to live just a 20 minute drive from my favourite place in Britain - Castleton.
+The beautiful village of Castleton is tiny in size, surrounded by farmland with miles of rolling streams, an abundance of caves, hills in every direction and hills (or mountains?) for the walking fraternity of every level.
+Over many generations, Castleton has been a treasure to savour, come rain or shine (mostly rain) with family and friends.
+We always enjoy walking through the beautiful countryside with the breeze blowing away the cobwebs and on each day of exploration somehow new gems of Castleton are revealed.

-Castleton is a charming little village hidden in the beauty of the High Peak District in Derbyshire, while too many when they think little village they imagine the quiet life, where the quaint can grow boring, these people have obviously never been to Castleton.
-While there is no hustle and bustle of its surrounding towns and cities, there is so much to see and do.
+Castleton is a charming little village hidden in the beauty of the High Peak District in Derbyshire and too many people think little village means a quiet life where the quaint can grow boring but these people have obviously never been to Castleton.
+There may not be the hustle and bustle of its surrounding towns and cities but there is so much to see and do.

 You can go on guided cave tours or leave the beaten track and go spelunking, as there is an abundance of caves eager to be explored.
-My personal favourite the speedwell cavern, where you descend 100 steps to the explore the cave in boats.
-I’d always go for the guided tours as I have always been incredibly scared about a story of a caver that I once heard.
-The story of Neil Moss, a year old university student went pot-holing alone.
+My personal favourite is the speedwell cavern where you descend 100 steps to explore the cave in boats.
+I always go for the guided tours as I have always been incredibly scared about a story of a caver that I once heard.
+The story of Neil Moss, a university student who went pot-holing alone.
 Crawling through tight unforgiving passages Neil became stuck 1000 meters from the entrance of the cave, trapped for around 14 hours eventually passing away from CO2 poisoning.
 Neil’s family requested that his body be left in the cave.
 So that there would be no more loss of life in attempts to bring Neil back.
-50+ years on and the body of Neil Moss is still trapped in the popular tourist destination, Peaks Cavern, this section of the cavern was concreted closed and named Moss Chamber.
+50+ years on and the body of Neil Moss is still trapped in the popular tourist destination, Peaks Cavern.
+The section of the cavern was concreted closed and named Moss Chamber.

-I personally like to go there to just get away from everything, it's honestly my favourite nearby place and I go for a detox just from my chaotic life.
-I love it there, and this places it proof that there is nothing grim about the north.
+I personally like to go to Castleton just to get away from everything, it's honestly my favourite nearby place and I go for a detox from my chaotic life.
+I love it there and this place is proof that there is nothing grim about the north.
 The entire area is just pure and natural beauty.
 The landscape is perfect, the activities are vast and interesting.

-I wish I could justify travelling all this way every day to eat.
+I really wish I could justify travelling all that way every day to eat.

-I can’t even express, how much you need to visit here!
+I can’t even express, how much you need to visit Castleton!
 It’s fun for the whole family, go for a day if you live nearby.
-If you don’t book a room at the b&b, the hostel or rent a holiday home!
+If you don’t, book a room at the b&b, the hostel or rent a holiday home!
 Just make sure you visit this stunning place and take in everything about the village, its history and all the places to explore.
-If you don’t know where to start, head to the museum to learn about this rich history that should inspire you to create a to-do list!
+If you don’t know where to start, head to the museum to learn about this rich history, that should inspire you to create a to-do list!